pe1mew/lasermaze-game/README.md

 # Work in progress
 This is work in progress.
 Thing may be added or changed without notice.

+# Directions
+The Architecture of teh laser maze can be found [here](Architecture/architecture.md).

+# Questions?
+If you have any question? please raise an issue and I will ook in to it.

 ### Disclaimer
 The lasermaze-game is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.